Vegans and Honey

 There are several reasons one may choose to follow a strict vegan diet.
 Some do so to promote a healthier lifestyle and perhaps avoid some diseases that result from eating a lot of red meat.

-For people who follow a strict vegan diet, any food from plants is okay.
-But, foods that come from animals is off limits.
+For these people, any food from plants is okay.
+But, foods that come from animals is off limits – even if the animal is not killed in the process.
 Right away you can see that burgers, steaks and chicken tenders are not on the menu.

 But, this restriction is not limited to meat.
 It includes products harvested from animals such as eggs, cheese, milk and yes… honey.